 Tabor House opened in September 2017 as Birmingham’s only permanent night shelter for people experiencing tough times on the streets.
 It has continued to develop its services as an accommodation project that helps support people into employment and independent living.

-Launched by iShelter, the project provides a safe and welcoming environment for guests, with meals, showers and laundry included in their stay.
+Launched by iShelter, the project provides a safe and welcoming environment for guests; with meals, showers and laundry included in their stay.
+In addition to our strength-based mentoring programme, which helps guests identify and reach their goals.
+We’ve supported over 100 guests since opening and continue our work 24 hours a day, 365 days a year.

-Guests are referred to Tabor House, having been identified and referred by our partner agencies, which include Let’s Feed Brum and SIFA Fireside.
+Guests are referred to Tabor House by our Outreach Worker, Derek, or via our partner agencies, which include Let’s Feed Brum and SIFA Fireside.

 Once at Tabor House, a review is conducted to better understand the challenges of moving our guests into a more permanent living situation.
 They are supported by a trained Volunteer Mentor, who will continue to see them on a weekly basis for at least three months even after they’ve left Tabor House.